 Artists at sea were dual-skilled.
 We see this in other fields, such as sport.
 Some football players make good managers and some managers were once quality footballers.
 Likewise, there are some sailors who make decent artists and some artists who make decent sailors.

 In the days before photography, the ship’s master used topographic drawing to navigate with.
 He would use pilot books with coastal views, rather than charts.
 He would also often draw those coastal views himself.
 Junior naval officers were required to demonstrate such practical drawing skills and some artists even started their careers this way.
+The situation created a precarious balance between the world of art (as well as imagination) and the reality of our surroundings.
 Nicholas Park, a merchant shipmaster, made a number of Atlantic voyages.
 Some successful artists from the late 1700s served in Nelson’s battle fleet, including Thomas Buttersworth.

 Artists have frequently journeyed to sea in order to record the world’s distant corners, from Keith Shackleton, who painted the ice fields and seabirds of the Antarctic and Arctic, to William Hodges when accompanying Captain Cook on his second voyage into the unchartered Pacific.
 A number of artists were spurred into experiencing the final Cape Horn voyages, such as Claude Muncaster, in the early 20th century: a time when it seemed like doom had fallen upon the square-rigged sailing ship.

 In the latter half of the century, the marine artists who had spent the greatest time at sea included keen yachtswoman Rowena Wright, Royal Navy officers John Webster and Derek Gardner, Mark Meyers, who served aboard replica historic sailing vessels, and Grenville Nottingham, with 100,000 miles in merchant ships.